EtaiWil/Producer_Consumer_Multithreading/README.md

 <br>
 Three producers communicate with the dispatcher via their Producer queues.
 The Dispatcher communicates with the Co-Editors via three queues corresponding to the three types of messages.
 The Co- Editors communicate with the Screen-Manager via a single shared queue, and the Screen manager displays the systems output.

-there is configuration file. with the folowing format
+There is configuration file. with the folowing format:
 ```
 PRODUCER 1
 [number of products]